nufi-official/nufi-dapp-sdk/README.md

 Example dapp with the current version of SDK is deployed [here](https://sdk-example.nu.fi).

 Snippets of example integration can be found [here](https://github.com/nufi-official/adaplays.xyz/commit/641466c4e8b534f1461692cac6987396b77b5c7c).
+Note that the versions in `package.json` need to be updated to the latest available.

 ## Install packages